angus-mackenzie/ASD-Notes/ASD07.md

 # Architecture Description
 ## Architecture Diagram
-* The Architecture Diagram provides a graphical view of the major components in the system, and the relationships between them.
+* The Architecture Diagram provides a graphical view of the major components in the system, and the relationships between them
 * Conceptual architecture diagram communicates with various stakeholders (e.g.: management, project managers for team/individual work assignments, developers and customers or users)
     * Provides a high-level view useful to non-technical audiences;
     * Summarizes the entire system for technical audiences